Creating a TeraByte Recovery Environment, WinRE Boot Disc, or UFD Containing Image for Windows (TBWinRE)

-Windows Drivers can be added to the build by placing them into the Drivers folder.
-This folder should be located in the build folder.
-In this example, which is using a custom C:\TBWinRE build folder, the Drivers folder is C:\TBWinRE\Drivers
+Windows Drivers can be added to the build by placing them into the Drivers folder located in the build folder.
+In this example, which is using a custom C:\TBWinRE build folder, the Drivers folder is C:\TBWinRE\Drivers.

 The Drivers folder will be searched for drivers when the build is being created.
 Placing the files for each added driver into their own folder is usually the simplest method.
 For example, if you're creating the TBWinRE build on Windows 7 and need to add 64-bit USB 3.0 drivers, you might place the driver files into C:\TBWinRE\Drivers\usb3x64 (as shown below):

 Drivers must be of the INF type (.inf) and all supporting files (.cat, .pnf, .sys, .oem, .dll, etc.) must be included.
 All driver related files and sub-folders should be in the same folder with the .inf file.
 In most cases, the driver files are packaged together in a folder and you can just copy that folder into the Drivers folder (this will copy all the files and any sub-folders).